-- In brief, Regulations are directly applicable in the EU Member States.
-Insofar as they are binding on the Bailiwick under Protocol 3, they have immediate legal effect and form part of Bailiwick law without the need to enact local legislation (see further the European Communities, (Bailiwick of Guernsey) Law 1973) as amended
+- In brief, Regulations are directly applicable in EU Member States.
+Insofar as they are binding on the Bailiwick under Protocol 3, they have immediate legal effect and form part of Bailiwick law without the need to enact local legislation.

-- Directives on the other hand, are binding on Member States as to the result to be achieved but it is for national authorities to decide the form and methods of implementing them.
-In so far as they may be applicable under Protocol 3, they can be implemented by Ordinance under the European Communities (Implementation) (Bailiwick of Guernsey) Law, 1994, as amended.
+- Directives, on the other hand, are binding on Member States in terms of the result to be achieved but it is for national authorities to decide the form and methods of implementing them.
+Insofar as they may be applicable under Protocol 3, they can be implemented by Ordinance under the European Communities (Implementation) (Bailiwick of Guernsey) Law, 1994, as amended.
 This means that the Bailiwick can bring relevant legislation into effect swiftly without the need for Royal Assent.
 Further, under this law, the Bailiwick (meaning for this purpose the States of Guernsey in relation to Guernsey; States of Alderney in relation to Alderney and Chief Pleas in relation to Sark), has the power to implement "any provision" of EU law, whether or not it falls within Protocol 3.
 This means that other provisions of EU law which might, for example, be thought of interest to the Bailiwick may be brought into force under this legislation even if there is no obligation to do so under the terms of Protocol 3.

 - Development of EU competencies and the Bailiwick

 - In 1985 the European Community initiated the single market initiative.
 It was a community strategy to intensify harmonisation and it included monetary union in 2002 with the introduction of the Euro.